The Commission on Diversity and Inclusion fosters a campus environment that welcomes, values, and affirms the contributions of all its members.

 The students’ first recommendation was that “The University create a strategic five-year plan for increasing diverse populations and meeting the other recommendations with a select board of diverse students and faculty to vet, maintain, and oversee the process.”

-A working group of CSU administrators, faculty and staff organized to address diversity issues across campus (the Council on Strategic Diversity Initiatives, housed in the Office of the Vice President for Diversity) had been meeting for several months prior to the students’ rally.
+A working group of CSU administrators, faculty and staff organized to address diversity issues across campus (the Council on Strategic Diversity Initiatives, housed in the Office for Inclusive Excellence) had been meeting for several months prior to the students’ rally.
 In response to the students’ recommendation that the University create a “select board to oversee the process of implementing a strategic plan,” this group was restructured to include a representative from every college; representatives from each campus division; and representatives from employee councils (Administrative Professional Council, Classified Personnel Council, and Faculty Council).
 Additionally, as per the recommendation, this group expanded to include students, with representatives from ASCSU, Graduate Council, and the President’s Multicultural Student Advisory Committee (PMSAC).

 In the spring of 2016, this expanded Diversity Council became the President’s Commission for Diversity and Inclusion (CDI).
 In 2020, the Commission was housed within the Office of Inclusive Excellence and its name officially shifted to the Commission for Diversity and Inclusion (CDI).

 The Commission is charged with: